mary-nunga/charity-connect/README.md

 **FEATURES**
 1. Admin can:

-   -Add, edit and delete donation profiles.
+   - Add, edit and delete donation profiles.
    - Manage user accounts.
    - View all donations made by all users.